mikeos-tech/dictionary-sync/README.md

 1. Push the dictionary up to the central repository every time the local file changed.
 2. Pull the dictionary down to the workstation every time the server version changed.

-It has works for me (so far), it hasn't been tested elsewhere, though it doesn't have a lot of dependencies.
-I have it running on *Ubuntu server* and two instances of *Kubuntu*.
+It has worked for me (so far), though it hasn't been tested elsewhere.
+It doesn't have a lot of dependencies, the c code is just standard functionality, without additional libraries and the rest is dependant on *git*.
+You need to have *git* installed as it uses the *git* executable, rather than using *git* libraries.

+I currently have it running on *Ubuntu server* and two instances of *Kubuntu*.

 I often work both on my local computer and over *ssh* on the server and will be editing files on both and the dictionaries are kept synchronised.

+It should work synchronising any set of files that are text based (else git won't be able to merge them) and that can be stored in a single folder structure.

 ---